10 Simple things that make me smile

 Have you ever felt so tired, you could hug your bed?
 I remember the days when I used to come home in the dark from that exhausting job that I left, (read about it here) that when I finally put in a few more hours of work in preparation for the next day’s vicious cycle and saw my bed, I was beaming!
 Absolutely in love for a few hours.
 The days of freshly laundered sheets and fluffy cushions…dreamy.

 Smell of freshly made bread

 I think the first time I made bread I was already a teacher.
-But I watched Paul making it with a growing of 13 year olds and the smell got me!
+But I watched Paul making it with a group o13-year-olds and the smell got me!
 I mean, yes they were having fun making it but it was the smell that got me.
 That day, I went home and made my own bread!
 I haven’t looked back.
-It’s one of the most pleasant smells ever and r minds of my teenage years when a bakery opened near to my home and I just couldn’t resist the smell, I had to stop and buy a small round loaf.
+It’s one of the most pleasant smells ever and reminds of my teenage years when a bakery opened near to my home and I just couldn’t resist the smell, I had to stop and buy a small round loaf.
 Oftentimes I was so bloated (I think the yeast was still fermenting in me from the warm bread), I didn’t have space to eat dinner!
 Do you think that’s why I’m still fat?
 Lol

 Comfy shoes like skechers

 I didn’t have many shoes growing up.
 There were too many of us and I think the corns and callouses on my feet are scars that remind me of wearing shoes that were way too small for me!
 The truth is, I didn’t even complain.
 I just assumed that that was a part of growing up.
 But then again, others faced not having any shoes at all!
 I remember two uncles who used to go to school barefooted and I used to wonder how they managed it, running and prancing about in the school like it was nothing.And back then, it was really hot!
 Nowadays, I must admit I have two many shoes.
 No, I’m not an Imelda Marcus but when you consider that you can only wear one pair at a time…